 The practice had a statement of purpose which outlined their aims and objectives in the care and treatment of patients.
 Staff told us they were kept informed of any changes and updates.
-They told us that the practice manager adopted an open and transparent approach at the practice.
-We reviewed records of a recent staff meeting from February 2017 which demonstrated that staff were provided with up to date information.
-Records showed that topics such as patient feedback, significant events and information governance had been discussed during the meeting.
+They told us that the management team adopted an open and transparent approach.
+We reviewed records of a recent staff meeting from March 2017 which demonstrated that staff were provided with up to date information.
+Records of previous staff meetings showed that topics such as child protection, vulnerable adults, staff training and medical emergencies had been discussed.